MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 // TODO: add configuration class to services
 ```

 There are two ways to access the configuration instance in our middleware.
 Firstly, you could just add the configuration class as a parameter to the middleware's constructor.
 This works, but carries a very subtle risk: if the lifetime of the middleware would be longer than that of the injected class (e.g. the middleware was a singleton and the injected class was transient), then you would run into what is known as a [captive dependency](https://blog.ploeh.dk/2014/06/02/captive-dependency/).
-To prevent this from happening, **Conqueror.CQS** exposes the `IServiceProvider` from the scope in which the handler is resolved from, as a property on the middleware context.
+To prevent this from happening, **Conqueror.CQS** exposes the `IServiceProvider`, from the scope in which the handler is resolved, as a property on the middleware context.
 This allows resolving dependencies safely regardless of the lifetime of the middleware or the handler.
-Let's do that in our middleware in `RetryCommandMiddleware.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddleware.cs)):
+Let's do that in our `RetryCommandMiddleware.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/RetryCommandMiddleware.cs)):

 ```diff
 // TODO: resolve configuration instance from context